 — Juicero (@juicero) January 17, 2017

-While branded as an effort to make the Juicero more accessible, it was almost certainly a strategic move for the company as well, which saw sales of its home appliance skyrocket over Black Friday, when the juicer was on sale for just $350.
-But regardless of motivation, juice fanatics will doubtless be thrilled to see the device at a lower price point.
+The price reduction was certainly a strategic move for the company, which saw sales of its home appliance skyrocket over Black Friday when the juicer was on sale for $350.
+Regardless of motivation, juice fanatics will no doubt be thrilled to see the device at a lower price point.

 The idea for the Juicero came from Doug Evans.
-Despite the fact that he’s never been before been CEO of a tech company, he ended up getting funding from the likes of Google Ventures, Kleiner Perkins Caufield & Byers, and even Campbell Soup Company.
+Despite the fact that he’s never been before been CEO of a tech company, he ended up getting funding from the likes of Google Ventures, Kleiner Perkins Caufield and Byers, and Campbell Soup Company.

 “Inspired by your love for Juicero, and with our eyes on a mission to power the plant-based revolution, we decided to lower the price of our press,” Juicero wrote in a blog post.
 “Now more people can create healthy habits — at the push of a button.
 Join us in raising a glass to more fruits and veggies in your future.”

 Article originally published in April 2016.
 Updated on 04-18-2017 by Lulu Chang: Added news of Juicero’s availability in 17 states.

 - These are the best cheap juicer deals for October 2020

 - These are the best cheap blender deals for October 2020